docker/docs/language/golang/run-containers.md

 ## Next steps

-In this module, we took a look at running containers, publishing ports, and running containers in detached mode.
-We also took a look at managing containers by starting, stopping, and restarting them.
-We also looked at naming our containers so they are more easily identifiable.
+In this module, we learned how to run containers and publish ports.
+We also learned to manage the lifecycle of containers.
+We then discussed the importance of naming our containers so that they are more easily identifiable.
 In the next module, we’ll learn how to run a database in a container and connect it to our application.
 See:

 [How to develop your application](develop.md){: .button .outline-btn}